genomaths/usefr/README.md

 "/lib64/libstdc++.so.6: version `GLIBCXX_3.4.20' not found (required by ...
 cubature.so"

-In the above situation, just check one of the following alternatives:
+In the above situation, just proceed with one of the following alternatives:

-  1. Download the binary of 'cubature' R package from here: <https://is.gd/WZI32A> and then the binary of 'usefr' R package from here: <https://is.gd/4BKQQN>.
+  1. Download the binary of 'cubature' R package from here: <https://is.gd/WZI32A>
+     and install it.

   2. Or follow the link: <https://github.com/cdr/code-server/issues/347>